 The First Cup is designated for Kiddush.

-The Second Cup is consumed after the section of the Hagaddah known as Maggid, in which we tell the story of the Exodus, as a way of praising God.
-The blessing on wine is made a second time, because significant time has passed since the first cup was blessed.
+The Second Cup is consumed after the section of the Hagaddah known as Maggid, in which we tell the story of the Exodus.
+The blessing on wine is made a second time because significant time has passed since the first cup was blessed.

 The Third Cup is blessed after Birkat Hamazon, the Grace After Meals.
 It is customary that after reciting Birkat Hamazon as a group, a blessing is recited over a single cup of wine or grape juice, and consumed by the person who leads the prayer.
 At the seder, however, all present bless and drink their own cup of wine.